My Teen Won't Talk to Me Anymore — What Parents Can Do (Without Making It Worse)

 Why won't my teenager talk to me anymore?

-Teens often experience emotions they can't fully explain.
-Silence is usually not rejection — it's emotional overload.
+Teens often experience emotions they cannot fully explain.
+Silence is usually not rejection — it is emotional overload.
+In Indian families, the additional pressure of exams, high expectations, and fear of judgment makes teens more likely to stay quiet.

 Is it normal for teens to stop talking to parents?